 - Our Olympic unit focuses on health and physical education. - Small and gross motor activities are an integral part of the curriculum of the younger class. - Students have 3 recess periods during the day.
-Highland has a wonderful playground that enables students to exercise while their having fun. - Our music curriculum (MusicPlay) also incorporates movement in the music lessons. - To help exercise their bodies, students will also be taking occasional walking trips.
+Highland has a wonderful playground that enables students to exercise while they are having fun. - Our music and health curriculum also incorporates movement. - To help exercise their bodies, students will also be taking occasional walking trips.

 Character Education Program: Highland tries to provide a rounded education for its students.
-Part of this curriculum includes a character education component that focuses on traits such as truthfulness, responsibility, compassion, diligence, sincerity, trustworthiness, respect, attentiveness, & forgiveness.
+Part of this curriculum includes a character education component that focuses on traits such as truthfulness, responsibility, compassion, diligence, sincerity, trustworthiness, respect, attentiveness, and forgiveness.